Everolfe/Music-recommendation-service/README.md

 # Music-recommendation-service

-This program allows to find information about your favorite films.
+This program allows to find information about your music collection and recommendations.

 Operation system: Windows, Linux